Licensed professional counselor jobs in Longview, TX - 80 jobs

 Management & Training Corporation (MTC) is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, age, religion, sex, disabled status, veteran status, genetic information, national origin, or any other category protected by federal law.
 MTC participates in E-Verify.
 We strive to provide reasonable accommodation for qualified individuals with disabilities, including disabled veterans, in our job application and hiring process.
 If you are interested in employment opportunities with Management & Training Corporation and need assistance, please contact our staffing department through ***************************** or ************.

-Licensed professional counselor job in Marshall, TX
+Average licensed professional counselor salary in Longview, TX